Pranav4399/bionic-toggle/README.md

 ### Instructions

-BionicToggle requires 'className' prop to be passed to it which holds the className of the div inside which the blog text is rendered.
-As of today, BionicToggle supports rendering of p, span tag.
+BionicToggle requires 'contentClassName' prop to be passed to it which holds the class name of the div inside which the blog text is rendered.
+As of today, BionicToggle supports rendering of p, span, h1, h2, h3, h4 tag.
 Further additions will be done over the period of time.

 ### Contributions